regebro/BigBad3/slides.rst

 .. note::

     Not all code breaks, but yes, every non-trivial package is likely to break.
-    But that does not mean it's hard to fix, and I'll look at that later.
+    But that does not mean it's hard to fix.

 ----

 .. note::

+    What does backwards compatible mean?
+    No code on no system will continue to run forever.

     In August I saw Armin Ronacher tweet about compiling early versions of Python.
     It took a little bit of effort and even then Python apparently crashed on exit.
     Is C then really backwards compatible?
-    Code will not continue to run forever without change.

     But yes, they have a point, changes this big are unusual, perhaps unheard of.